qStivi/DerBot/README.md

-# NapoleonBot
+# DerBot

-Request will be prioritized by ❤️ reactions.
+Thanks to Andre, Kaan, Niklas and Sebastian for all their help. ❤️